bcgov/DBC-APIM/api-specs/router/router-developer-guide.md

 ### HTTP Response

-The distance resource will return the folling representation:
+The distance resource will return the following representation:

 Attribute Name |	Type
 ---------------------: | --- |